Toward Effective Liouvillian Integration: Structure of transversely affine foliations

 \subsection{Structure Theorem}

-The global structure theorem of transversely affine foliations is described by the next result.
+The global structure of transversely affine foliations is described by the next result.

 \begin{thm} Let $X$ be a projective manifold and $\mathcal F$ be a singular transversely affine foliation on $X$.
-Then at least one of following assertions holds true. \begin{enumerate} \item There exists a generically finite Galois morphism $p:Y\to X$ such that $p^*\mathcal F$ is defined by a closed rational $1$-form. \item There exists a transversely affine Ricatti foliation $\mathcal R$ on a surface $S$ and a rational map $p:X \dashrightarrow S$ such that $p^* \mathcal R = \mathcal F$. \end{enumerate} \end{thm}
+Then at least one of following assertions holds true. \begin{enumerate} \item The foliation is virtually transversely Euclidean, i.e. there exists a generically finite Galois morphism $p:Y\to X$ such that $p^*\mathcal F$ is defined by a closed rational $1$-form. \item There exists a transversely affine Ricatti foliation $\mathcal R$ on a surface $S$ and a rational map $p:X \dashrightarrow S$ such that $p^* \mathcal R = \mathcal F$. \end{enumerate} \end{thm}

 This result was first established in \cite{MR3294560} under the additional assumption that $H^1(X,\mathbb C)=0$.
 The version stated above is proved in \cite{LPT}.